robert2504/librarycapstone.github.io/index.md

+---
+title: home
+description: Welcome to the library home page
+permalink: /
+---
 # Welcome to the Library Capstone Page

-This is the documentation page for the capstone project
+This is the documentation page for the capstone project.
+It contains information about the application.

 ### Prerequisites: